TheUndo/Atsumaru/readme.md

 ## Support/business inquiries

-Send en email to `undo.senpai@yahoo.com` or message me on Discord
+Send an email to `undo.senpai@yahoo.com` or message me on Discord

 ## Atsumaru is no longer open source